 So I just did a very basic assessment.
 I thought the upside for entrepreneurship could be great; if it didn’t work out, I could always go back to consulting or a corporation.

 So I thought I’d give it a shot.
 I think for some things, there’s really only one way to figure it out, and that’s by really doing it.

-Q. What’s it like building your startup, FluentFlix, and what do you do day-to-day in your current role?
+Q. What is it like building your startup and what do you do day-to-day?

 A. FluentFlix helps people learn Chinese through authentic video content, things like music videos, commercials, news, and inspiring talks.

 We take that content, and we convert it into a form that people can learn from.
 Building the product involves creating content.
 We put on a layer of language learning content that enables people to understand these videos.